city41/kof94te/findings/altColors.md

 1081d8 for p1 side and 1083d8 for p2 side is a byte that determines if the entire team gets alt colors in team and order select.

 The coloring does not carry into the game

+## TAS findings

+At 3746a, the game tests to see if any buttons are pressed.
+If A or B are pressed, 0 is written to 10d01, otherwise a 1 is written there.

+Later the game pulls that 0/1 back out at 32f0.
+Here it uses this value to setup a ROM address pointer.

+At 32e6 it loads the character id at 102970 into D0.
+It then quadruples D0 and adds on that 0/1 value as well, which is also quadrupled.

+The result is a pointer to a palette set, either the main palette or alternate, depending on that 0/1.

+This all happens in subroutine 32e4.